Fixed-target charmonium production and pion parton distributions: Results of NRQCD calculations

 have the property $0 \leq A(x_F) \leq 1$ and $0 \leq B(x_F) \leq 1$.
 It follows that $R_\psi(x_F)$ must be bounded by $R^{GG}_\psi(x_F)$ and $R^{q \bar q}_\psi(x_F)$ in Fig.~\ref{fig_jpsi_data10}.
 As shown in Fig.~\ref{fig_jpsi_data10}, the $R_\psi(x_F)$ data largely fall within these two bounds for calculations with the SMRS and GRV PDFs, while a large fraction of the data are outside of these bounds for the calculations using the JAM and xFitter PDFs.
 The striking contrast between the SMRS/GRV and the JAM/xFitter PDFs in their ability to describe the $R_\psi (x_F)$ data in Fig.~\ref{fig_jpsi_data10} illustrates the advantages of the $R_\psi (x_F)$ data in constraining the pion PDFs.
 We also note that none of the pion PDFs can explain the sharp rise of the $R_{\psi}(x_F)$ data beyond $x_F = 0.8$.
 This incompatibility at large $x_F$ could be due to either higher-twist effects~\cite{Heinrich:1991zm} or higher-order QCD processes that are beyond the present leading-order NRQCD analysis.

 Our analysis also shows that fixed-target charmonium production data are particularly sensitive to the color octet contribution to the cross section.
 This is illustrated in Fig.~\ref{fig_jpsi_data02_2} which displays the decomposition of the $J/\psi$ $x_F$-dependent cross sections from the E705 experiment~\cite{jpsi_data2and3} into color octet and color singlet contributions.
 The CO contribution plays a dominant role in the $J/\psi$ production across the entire $x_F$ range, and this observation is valid for any of the four pion PDFs.
+Further information can be obtained by separating the CO contribution into $GG$ and $q\bar q$ components.
+Only the CO $GG$ component, controlled by the $\Delta_8^{H}$ LDME, is displayed.
+For the SMRS and GRV pion PDFs it provides the largest part of the CO contribution.
+In contrast, its relative magnitude is significantly reduced for the JAM and xFitter PDFs, an observation that is in line with their smaller gluon distributions.